 Amphitheater Trail

 Visitors hike a series of interconnected loop trails.
-Benches are located throughout the park, each a different shape and theme.
+Benches are located throughout the park, each in a different shape and theme.

 We started clockwise with the Amphitheater Trail.
 As the name suggests, this trail offers about six sculptures before ending at the amphitheater.